800-450-6118

 Likewise, studies prove carpal tunnel can also be naturally reversed.
 The specialized physical therapy technique called myofascial release usually can eliminate carpal tunnel symptoms.

 In short, whether you have diabetes or carpal tunnel, you can manage symptoms very well with therapy.
-But you’ll always be predisposed to symptoms returning.
+But you’ll always be predisposed to symptoms returning because neither can be cured.

-Experts (including myself) are certain carpal tunnel can be brought on by repetitive strain injury due to overuse.
+Experts are certain carpal tunnel can be brought on by repetitive strain injury due to overuse.
 Some scientists even call it "overuse injury".
+There are particular hand stresses that are harmful - even dangerous - when performed routinely.

-So, obviously, people who do repetitive tasks with their hands tend to get carpal tunnel.
-But t he problem is that many people get carpal tunnel but never overuse their hands.
-Why this happens is unknown, and something I'm researching at this very moment.
+So, obviously, people who perform stressful activities with their hands tend to get carpal tunnel.
+But the problem is that many people get carpal tunnel but never overuse their hands.
+Why this happens is unknown, and something research is trying to answer.

 Conclusion

+Best of luck luck with weighing all the pros and cons of endoscopic surgery for carpal tunnel.
+And best of luck with whichever way you decide to take care of your hand's problems.
 The pros & cons of endoscopic surgery for carpal tunnel syndrome are many.
 You and your doctor should discuss the risks and benefits of having it.
-Today, most doctors are opting for non-surgical treatments to cure symptoms.
+Whatever your decision, always keep in mind that surgery is not a "cure" for carpal tunnel syndrome.
+Surgery is only one type of treatment because carpal tunnel is a disease without a cure.
+Today, most doctors are opting for non-surgical treatments to relieve symptoms.
 These include night bracing, hand & finger exercises, and myofascial release massage.
 All work extremely well in most patients to manage this condition.

 Share by: